Unsub Extender: a Python-based web application for visualizing Unsub data: Functionality

 \section{Functionality}

-To demonstrate the functionality of Unsub Extender, sample data is pre-loaded in the application and automatically populates upon visiting the site.
+To demonstrate the available graphs and the functionality of Unsub Extender, sample data is set to pre-load in the application and automatically populate upon visiting the site.
 This sample data set is based upon a real publisher package and its subsequent performance at Iowa State University, but with identifying details such as ISSN stripped out, possible identifying data such as price and usage slightly modified, and journal titles changed to invented, fictional names.
 Using a genuine data set as the starting point helps demonstrate what actually happens when Unsub Extender is used on an authentic Unsub data export file and models where the trends and bands of decisions begin to emerge.

+This sample data shows the state of a journal package at the \textbf{conclusion} of an analysis project, with cancellation decisions previously made.
+These demonstrate how decisions generally fell within bands of renewal vs. cancellation when looking at the graphs.
+Some journals had no explicit decision made about them (those in gray triangles) because the target savings goal was reached, and those were renewed by default.
+In an actual journal analysis scenario, data points coming in would be set to FALSE and would initially load as a uniform color, gradually changing as renewal decisions get made on a title-by-title basis.

+The user is able to dynamically make changes to the status of individual journal titles through the Unsub Extender site; however, changing the Subscribed status of more than a handful of titles at one time can become cumbersome in the tool.
+A more likely and efficient approach is to edit the underlying data file itself, filtering and sorting based on different criteria and changing the Subscribed status of multiple titles at once.
+The data file can then be loaded back into Unsub Extender, the graphs plotted and updated, and a visual representation of the renewal decisions created.